Please ensure Javascript is enabled for purposes of website accessibility

 • Financial Assistance for Dependents.
 If you were dependent on the income of the deceased worker, workers’ compensation death benefits can provide ongoing financial assistance.
 This support aims to ensure that you and your family have the means to maintain a decent standard of living, even in the absence of your loved one’s income.

 • Medical Expenses.
 Work-related incidents and illnesses can lead to medical expenses incurred before the passing of your loved one.
-Workers’ compensation death benefits may cover these medical bills, relieving you of the financial burden that comes with healthcare costs.
+Workers’ compensation death benefits may cover these medical bills, relieving you of the financial burden of healthcare costs.

 • Survivor Benefits.
 In certain situations, workers’ compensation death benefits may extend to survivor benefits.
-These benefits provide financial support to the surviving spouse, children, or other dependents, ensuring their well-being and offering a measure of stability in the wake of tragedy.
+These benefits provide financial support to the surviving spouse, children, or other dependents, ensuring their well-being and offering stability after tragedy.

 • Surviving spouse.
-The spouse of the deceased worker is typically entitled to receive workers’ compensation death benefits in Pennsylvania.
+The deceased worker’s spouse is typically entitled to receive workers’ compensation death benefits in Pennsylvania.

 • Dependent children.
 Children who were dependent on the deceased worker’s income are eligible to receive workers’ compensation death benefits.
 Children are generally able to collect workers’ compensation death benefits until they reach the age of 18.
 However, there are exceptions to this rule:

-2. Children with disabilities may be eligible to receive workers’ compensation death benefits for an extended period beyond the age of 18.
-The disability must have been present prior to the age of 18 and be certified by a qualified medical professional.
+• Children with disabilities may be eligible to receive workers’ compensation death benefits for an extended period beyond 18.
+The disability must have been present before age 18 and be certified by a qualified medical professional.

 • Dependent parents.
 If the deceased worker was financially supporting their parents, those dependent parents may be entitled to workers’ compensation death benefits.